 - Length: Up to 1 minute

-- Equipment: Any equipment available to the entrant(s)—including cell phones, cameras, and computers
+- Equipment: Any equipment available to the entrant(s)—including horizontal/landscape cell phone footage, cameras, and computers

 - Acceptable file formats include: AVI, H264/H265, MOV, MP4, MPEG, WMV

 Videos must be submitted online using the online video submission form.
 Name your video file in the format "FIRSTNAME_LASTNAME_IDWW19" (e.g. Wayne_Drop_ IDWW19".mp4) and upload your video along with your release form.
 Video submissions can be submitted by individuals or teams with the release form.

 To submit your video: